y060120/student/README.md

 ```
 ## Swagger Documentation

- * After Deploying you can check swagger documentation in `http://localhost:8000/api-docs/`
+ * After Deploying you can check swagger documentation in `http://localhost:8000/api-docs/` and can test all the api here.
  * Sample Csv file will be in `src/uploads` folder of your project directory
 >>>>>>> master